theskinofthings/theskinofthings.github.io/index.md

 ## Preliminary program and keynotes

 #### Monday 26 November
-**Morning**: Potentially session about art annotation and digital art histtory when sufficient attandees submit about this theme (will keep this website updated).
+**Morning**: Potential session about art annotation and digital art histtory when sufficient attandees submit about this theme (will keep this website updated).

 **Afternoon**: Start of actual symposium with 3 keynotes introducting material depiction from 3 different angles: Art History (Jeroen Stumpel), Perception (Roland Fleming) and Computer Graphics (Adrien Bousseau).